clairewild/PasswordManager/README.md

 ## Technologies

-I built this project using React,
+I built this project using React and Redux.

 ## Design Decisions